Field Engineering Manager

 Working on a project like Crossrail is incredibly motivating because of its immensity.
 It’s going to improve the lives of millions and leave a positive legacy that should last at least 120 years.
 I’ll have left behind a project that really is going to make a big difference.

 Fulfilling work, which, in itself, brings rewards.
 As an employee, you have to take responsibility for your own happiness in your career, and find your own opportunities for growth.
-Personally, I enjoy giving back to the community, and have volunteered with First Lego League, as part of Bechtel’s STEM (Science, Technology, Engineering and Maths) stewardship programme.
+Personally, I enjoy giving back to the community, and have volunteered with First Lego League, as part of Bechtel’s STEM (Science, Technology, Engineering and Maths) stewardship program.

 Get as much experience as you can.
 Always look for your next challenge.
 Collect several mentors who can give you different perspectives.